lkodinsson/MARS/Basic/PHB.md

 **Action Speed:** Variable

 Skills can be performed as normal during any type of encounter.
 The exact duration that a skill takes to perform is the same as it would be during any complex challenge.
 Some skills may take more than a few minutes to complete.
-This means that most characters who attempt to use advanced skills during an encounter may find themselves unable to perform other actions until the action is completed (unless they leave their attempt as incomplete).
+This means that most characters who attempt to use complex skills during an encounter may find themselves unable to perform other actions until the action is completed (unless they leave their attempt as incomplete).

 # Damage